dzackgarza/smart-pandoc-debugger/CONTRIBUTING.md

 - ✅ Show you the precise GitHub CLI command to post it
 - ✅ Provide step-by-step instructions for fixing issues
 - ✅ Enforce the correct response protocol automatically
+- ✅ Check for merge conflicts and other PR blockers

 **No more manual template construction or guessing!**